 Dental veneers are thin layers of porcelain or composite resin, approximately 1 millimeter in thickness, that cemented to the surface of your front tooth.
 A dental crown is about 2 mm in thickness and encases the entire tooth.
 The crown can be all porcelain, porcelain fused metal, or all metal alloy.

 The condition of your teeth and the problems you are trying to fix determines whether a veneer or a crown is suitable for them.
 Some of the familiar reasons for restorations are:

 Crowns and veneers are both matched to the natural color of your teeth except for all-metal crowns.

 Veneers are helpful to cover the front surface of your tooth.
 The procedure for having them is not as invasive as crowns.
 The preparation process leaves much of the original tooth structure intact.
-The dentist at comfort care dental removes about half a millimeter of enamel from the front of the tooth by grinding down the surface for accommodating the veneer.
+The dentist at chandler ranch dental removes about half a millimeter of enamel from the front of the tooth by grinding down the surface for accommodating the veneer.
 The latest varieties of shells do not need much grinding of the tooth surface.
 However, you are administered local anesthesia as the grinding is painful.

 If you want veneers to function correctly, you must have sufficient tooth enamel on your teeth for a surface to be cemented to it.